 Applies to colesevelam: oral powder for suspension, oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking colesevelam:Less common
+You should check with your doctor immediately if any of these side effects occur when taking colesevelam:Less common:

 - blurred vision